ryanlonergan/ryanlonergan.github.io/portfolio/100_days.md

 ### Overview

-what is this project/page
+This page documents and details my experience with the <a href="https://www.udemy.com/course/100-days-of-code" target="_blank">100 Days of Code Python course by Angela Yu</a>.
+The program covers various aspects of computer science and programming through project-based learning and there is an independent complete project for each day of the course that cover the breadth of what is possible with Python.
+To view the entire GitHub Repo, please <a href="https://github.com/ryanlonergan/100_days_of_projects" target="_blank">click here</a>, or continue reading for more details.

 ### Motivation

-why I decided to do this, what I hope to gain/improve
+From my education and experience, I gained aptitude with Python, but there were vast gaps in my knowledge.
+While I could train, run, evaluate, and iterate machine learning models with scikit-learn, Keras or TensorFlow, I lacked greater exposure with object orientated programming, graphical user interfaces, user design or other areas of computer science.
+Although I knew about these concepts and used them, I felt like I needed to improve them to better round out my skillset and to communicate about problems from various perspectives.
+Thus, when I found this course, I thought it would be a perfect experience to not only better my Python skills, but to build up my talents with the foundations of computer science.
+While there have been days where I felt incredibly frustrated with the process, the practice and experience I have gained have become invaluable to me and I truly feel like I have become a better coder through it.

 ### Projects

 I have listed all my projects below in descending order as the latter days are generally more complex than the earlier ones.
-For each project, I have linked its page on my GitHub where I have provided the code and some more information, including a short description, some quick stats and my thoughts about the project including any notes or relevant links.
+For each project, I have linked its page on my GitHub where I have provided the code and some more information, including a short description, some quick stats and my thoughts about the project including any notes, relevant links, or other points of interest.

 If you are unsure of where to start, I have singled out a few projects I think are particularly interesting or feel free to start anywhere in the full table below.